LTUC/new-prep-course-std/Class-14/README.md

-# Day 14: JS Debugging:
+# Class-14: Debugging in JS

 ## Outcomes